KhannaShivang/Interpreter/README.md

 # JAIL 🔒
 ### Just Another Interpreted Language

-JAIL is a custom interpreted programming language built in Java, inspired by the *Crafting Interpreters* book by Robert Nystrom.
+JAIL is a custom interpreted programming language built in Java.
 It features a clean, readable syntax with a tree-walk interpreter and supports everything you need to write real programs.

 ---